 - Are you planning to scale your operations?

-By evaluating your current operations and future growth plans against these questions, you can make an informed decision about whether a dedicated ProdOps team would be beneficial for your organization.
+By evaluating your current operations and future growth plans against these questions, you can decide whether a dedicated ProdOps team would benefit your organization.

 Drive Product-led growth with Product Ops